sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 - Month of release

-- Days to nearest holiday
+- Days to nearest holiday around movie released

-- Number of movies released in a 2 week window around the release date (As a proxy for competition)
+- Number of movies released in a 2 week window around the movie release date (As a proxy for competition)

 - Consumer Price Index for month and year as a proxy for inflation